Olive Gibbs: Political career

 Gibbs entered Oxfordshire politics in 1953 and became the second woman Lord Mayor of Oxford (the first was Florence Kathleen Lower).
 She served as Lord Mayor twice, in 1974–75 and 1981–82, stepping in the second time to replace a colleague who had died halfway through his term.
 She was also the first woman to chair Oxfordshire County Council.
 Her husband, Edmund (accountant and founder of an eponymous Oxfordshire firm) was also a councillor for some time.
-She was influential in campaigning for the 1950s demolition of the infamous and spiked Cutteslowe Walls, which divided an Oxford council estate from nearby private housing.
+She was influential in campaigning for the 1950s demolition of the infamous and spiked Cutteslowe Walls, which divided an Oxford council estate from nearby private housing, and played a large role in saving the working class community of Jericho from being knocked down and replaced with offices in the 1960s.

 Gibbs was a founding member of the Campaign for Nuclear Disarmament (CND).
 She chaired the organisation between 1964 and 1967, as the CND's first female chair.
 For her work with the CND she was awarded the Frank Cousins’ Peace Award in 1986.

 Gibbs was made an Honorary Freeman both of the City of Oxford and of the City of London.
 She was awarded Oxford Brookes University's first-ever honorary degree in 1986 and was a Deputy Lieutenant of Oxfordshire.

 Gibbs released an autobiography titled Our Olive: The Autobiography of Olive Gibbs in 1989.